Fl0W97/ci-p4-methods-library/FEATURES.md

 ## 13 | Add Images (Image validation)
-For adding images to the methods the standrad image upload functionality for Django projects is used.
+For adding images to the methods the standard image upload functionality for Django projects is used.
 An image field in the model where the image will be stored is defined as 'featured_image' in models.py.
 In the project's settings (settings.py) the media root and URL to handle media files is specified.
 Django needs to be configured to serve media files and in urls.py, a configuration is included.
 The form's enctype attribute must be set to multipart/form-data for image file uploads to work.